johnwargo/random-errors-static/_posts/2021-01-12-app-script-date-picker-utc.md

 Logger.log("Selected Date: " + startDate.toDateString());
 ```

-The simple solution was to add the UTC time offset to the Date object, and that transformed it to midnight (morning) my time - which is TODAY!!

 This works for my current locale, it feels like it would work for other parts of the world, but I didn't test it to that level.